Theory of Exciton-Phonon Coupling

 We define the exciton annihilation operator as

-and we treat these excitations as bosons.
-This treatment is not exact, since the commutation relations are not exactly fulfilled for excitons.
+with the coefficient $A^S$ from solving the BSE, and we treat these excitations as bosons.
+This treatment is not exact, since the Bose commutation relations are not exactly fulfilled by the operators in Eq.~\eqref{eq:cSdef}.
 However, in the low exciton density limit \cite{laikhtman_are_2007} we can take